-1 Once the children have practised the new sound, then show them the letter on the letter box and say: "This is how we write n.".
-Let the children trace over the letter on the lid with their fingers.
+- 1 Once the children have practised the new sound, show them the letter on the letter box and say: "This letter is how we write g".
+Let the children trace over the letter on the lid with their fingers. - 2 Demonstrate to the children how to 'write' the letter with their finger: in the air, on their hands and on a child's back.
+The children can also make letters with their bodies (note that some letters are easier than others to form with one's body!).